w3f/polkadot-wiki/docs/general/kusama/kusama-getting-started.md

 KSM is the native token of the Kusama Network.
 KSM can be used for transaction fees, staking, governance, acquisition of a parachain slot and for enabling several key functionalities on Kusama.
-See more information on [the Constants and Variables page](../chain-state-values.md).
+See more information on [the Chain State Values page](../chain-state-values.md).

 KSM has utility in [Kusama's OpenGov](../../learn/learn-polkadot-opengov.md) where you can [vote](../../learn/learn-polkadot-opengov.md#voting-on-a-referendum),